Fields

 • There are two main components of a field: the field definition and the field value.
 The field definition includes the name and type of field, as well as its configuration.
 The field value is the actual value of the field, which can be manually input or automatically initialized when applying a supertag.

-• Other than being used to record metadata attached to nodes, fields are also used in defining the query for search nodes to narrow down searches by specific field values, such as finding all #meetings where >Attendees include the value "Jane Doe".
+• Other than being used to record metadata attached to nodes, fields are also used in defining the query for search nodes to narrow down searches by specific field values, such as finding all #Meetings where >Attendees include the value "Jane Doe".
 Fields can also be searched directly by adding the field and the system field value SET, or by adding the field definition through @[field name].

 • To configure a field, press on its icon to open a side panel with all field configurations.